-A Holocaust Unequalled
+A Massacre Unequalled

 It becomes undeniably clear, considering the evidence, that the innumerable ways in which the human species exploit nonhuman sentient beings on our shared planet are having a profoundly detrimental effect on sustainable world development.
 In fact, the massive abuse, subjugation and killing of nonhuman animals has been contributing in large part to dire climate disaster, threatening the balance of biodiversity, decimating clean water sources and air quality spreading disease, threatening sustainability of food availability, and has long been a rooted genesis of moral indifference and violence within our societies.

 The aim of this article is to demonstrate how imperative it is to not only address the seriousness of this injustice, but to create laws to effectively enact change to curb these disastrous effects and horrific cruelties.
 We feel there is overwhelming evidence that there is no justification, no moral ground, no practical reason, to continue denying the need to fully protect the inherent rights to which nonhuman animals as sentient feeling beings deserve.
 Not to mention how crucial this is to preventing the continuation of a mass extinction of life which could reach proportions the likes of which have not occurred in 66 million years, yet would be highly likely to include the demise of mankind.
 These sentient beings, to whom we have caused such outlandishly cruel subjugation, are long overdue their freedom from our tyranny.

 Humanity’s Cruel Exploitation of Nonhuman Beings Must End

 Never in the history of our world has there been death and slaughter to equal the current rate of loss of animal life in this day and age, the age in which we now live.